 Fear is listed as a contributing factor or symptom of conditions such as:

 - Posttraumatic stress

 Some people may even experience a type of fear known as a phobia, which may be described as an intense and sometimes irrational fear of a specific place, object, or animal.
 The fear one experiences with a phobia is often disproportionate to the threat of the thing feared.

-If you experience any kind of fear, it may help to talk with a therapist or counselor.
+If you experience ongoing or debilitating fear, it may help to meet with a therapist or counselor.
 Therapy can help you discover whether your fear is caused by an underlying mental health issue or allow you to address and work through what is causing you to feel afraid.